Lethalz/ZetV2/Reference/Exams/Security+ Study Guide.md

 A **race condition** is an undesirable situation that occurs when a device or system attempts to perform **two or more operations at the same time**.

 Because of the nature of the device or system, the operations must be done in the proper sequence to be done correctly.

-- Time-of-check to time-of-use attack (TOCTOU) it is an asynchronous attack that exploits timing.
+- Time-of-check to time-of-use attack (TOCTOU)
+- a timing vulnerability that occurs when a program check access permissions *too far in advance of a resource request* it is an asynchronous attack that exploits timing.
 TOCTOU takes advantage of the time delay between the checking of something and the usage of something.